 I had friends over for a long weekend.
 I mapped out the meals and snacks I wanted to make for them with military precision.
-This is the only impromptu thing I made.
+These Breakfast Enchiladas were the only impromptu thing I made.
 And this was their favourite meal.

 I’m 30-something years old and I still have sleepovers with my girlfriends.
 Is that abnormal?
 I’m not even talking about weekends away.
 I’m talking about actual sleepovers – bring your pillow and PJ’s, lots of wine, rag mags (gossip magazines) and in this particular case, one of my friends brought hair dye with her so we could do her roots for her.
 (It was supposed to be blonde.
 It came out orange.
 Oops!)